GenAI Platform Strategy

 #ActionOwnerTimelineDeliverable

-1Classify all GenAI use cases by data sensitivity, compliance requirements, and performance needsIT / Security / LegalWeek 1–2Workload classification matrix
+1Classify all GenAI use cases by data sensitivity, compliance, and performance needsIT / Security / LegalWeek 1 to 2Workload classification matrix

-3Request Azure OpenAI proposal from Microsoft account team (time with EA renewal if possible)ProcurementWeek 2–4Written Azure proposal
+3Request Azure OpenAI proposal from Microsoft account team (time with EA renewal)ProcurementWeek 2 to 4Written Azure proposal

-4Request parallel proposal from OpenAI direct for equivalent workloadsProcurementWeek 2–4Written OpenAI proposal
+4Request parallel proposal from OpenAI direct for equivalent workloadsProcurementWeek 2 to 4Written OpenAI proposal

-6Design hybrid architecture with API gateway supporting both channelsIT ArchitectureWeek 4–6Architecture design document
+6Design hybrid architecture with API gateway supporting both channelsIT ArchitectureWeek 4 to 6Architecture design document

-The enterprises that approach this decision with analytical rigour — mapping each workload to the right channel based on data, compliance, cost, and strategic factors — consistently achieve 20–35% better outcomes than those that default to a single channel without evaluation.
+The enterprises that approach this decision with analytical rigour — mapping each workload to the right channel based on data, compliance, cost, and strategic factors — consistently achieve 20 to 35% better outcomes than those that default to a single channel without evaluation.
 In a market where annual GenAI spend is measured in millions, that rigour translates directly to the bottom line.

-For organisations evaluating Azure OpenAI, OpenAI direct, or hybrid deployments, Redress Compliance provides independent advisory with current benchmarking data across both channels, contract redlining expertise for Microsoft EA and OpenAI enterprise agreements, and negotiation support that leverages competitive dynamics between channels.
-Our combined GenAI and Microsoft advisory practices provide the cross-vendor perspective that enterprise buyers need to optimise across both relationships.
+For organisations evaluating Azure OpenAI, OpenAI direct, or hybrid deployments — Redress Compliance provides independent advisory with current benchmarking data across both channels and contract redlining expertise.

 Frequently Asked Questions

-Base token rates are comparable (within 0–10%).
-However, the total cost differs significantly based on your Microsoft relationship.
+Base token rates are comparable (within 0 to 10%).
+However, total cost differs significantly based on your Microsoft relationship.
 Enterprises with existing Azure Consumption Commitments (MACCs) can apply GenAI usage against committed spend, potentially reducing incremental cost to zero.
-Azure also incurs modest ancillary costs (3–8% for networking, logging, storage).
-For organisations without Azure commitments, OpenAI direct may be marginally cheaper on a per-token basis, but loses the enterprise security and compliance advantages that Azure provides.
+Azure also incurs modest ancillary costs (3 to 8% for networking, logging, storage).
+For organisations without Azure commitments, OpenAI direct may be marginally cheaper on a per-token basis.

 On Azure OpenAI, Microsoft explicitly commits that customer data is not used for model training.
-Data is stored within your Azure tenant and retained for up to 30 days for abuse monitoring (with opt-out available).
+Data is retained for up to 30 days for abuse monitoring (with opt-out available).
 On OpenAI direct, the API and ChatGPT Enterprise similarly commit to not training on customer data, but you must verify that your specific contract language covers all data types.
-Always review the exact training opt-out provisions in your agreement rather than relying on general policy statements.
+Always review the exact training opt-out provisions in your agreement.

 Yes — Azure OpenAI provides the same underlying models (GPT-4, GPT-4o, o1, etc.).
-However, new model releases typically appear on Azure 2–8 weeks after they launch on OpenAI direct, as Microsoft conducts responsible AI review and infrastructure provisioning.
+However, new model releases typically appear on Azure 2 to 8 weeks after they launch on OpenAI direct, as Microsoft conducts responsible AI review.
 For production applications using stable model versions, this lag is immaterial.
-For teams that need immediate access to cutting-edge releases, OpenAI direct provides earlier availability.
+For teams needing immediate access to cutting-edge releases, OpenAI direct provides earlier availability.

 Azure OpenAI offers a 99.9% uptime SLA with service credits for qualifying downtime, consistent with Azure's standard enterprise SLA framework.
-OpenAI's standard API has no formal SLA with financial remedies — you depend on best-effort availability without contractual recourse for outages.
+OpenAI's standard API has no formal SLA with financial remedies — you depend on best-effort availability.
 For mission-critical production applications, this SLA gap is a significant differentiator in Azure's favour.

 Yes, and many enterprises do.
 A hybrid approach routes regulated/production workloads through Azure OpenAI and experimentation/innovation workloads through OpenAI direct.
 The APIs are nearly identical, so an abstraction layer can route requests to either channel with minimal code changes.
 The key requirement is clear governance policies specifying which workloads are permitted on each channel.